Invisalign vs. Veneers

 Porcelain veneers might have many benefits, but they are not perfect.
 A few drawbacks to veneers include:

-• Their color remains the same: Your teeth naturally change color over time based on your diet and other causes.
+- Their color remains the same: Your teeth naturally change color over time based on your diet and other causes.
 Porcelain veneers stay the same, though.
-That can be fine if you have veneers over each one of your teeth.
-However, if you only have one or a few veneers, the difference in color between them and your natural teeth can become very noticeable.
+That can be fine if you have veneers over most of your teeth.
+However, if you only have one or a few veneers, the difference in color between them and your natural teeth can become very noticeable, particularly if you drink black coffee and red wine regularly.

 The Ideal Candidate for Veneers